mohan-krishna-kotha/resQ/README.md

   <img src="https://github.com/user-attachments/assets/1e7ceab6-443b-488d-af8f-ed17ec77cce0" alt="Food Ordering Website Logo">
 </p>

-<h1 align="center">resQ: Real-Time Road Accident Detection System using YOLOv11 and CCTV Surveillance</h1>
+<h1 align="center">resQ: A Road Accident Detection System using YOLOv11 and CCTV Surveillance</h1>

-**resQ** is an AI-powered real-time accident detection system designed to revolutionize road safety.
-By leveraging advanced computer vision technology, Nirikshan detects vehicle collisions through CCTV footage and instantly notifies highway authorities, enabling swift emergency responses.
+**resQ** is an AI-powered accident detection system designed to revolutionize road safety.
+By leveraging advanced computer vision technology, it detects vehicle collisions through CCTV footage and instantly notifies highway authorities, enabling swift emergency responses, and also provides the sevarity of the accident by displaying the range of the damage (low, high, midum) according to the deformation of the vechiles that appeares at accident incident.

 ## 📝 Table of Contents